Timiodon/TFWR-Translations/TR/docs/scripting/if.md

 # If
-Kodunuzu koşullu olarak çalıştırmak için if, elif ve else kullanabilirsiniz.
+Kodu koşullu olarak çalıştırmak için if, elif ve else kullanabilirsin.

 `if condition1:
 	do_a_flip()